 Jane MacDonald, is a consultant and health coach/navigator who has worked globally and locally in a wide variety of health care and policy settings.
 She has broad expertise in health care delivery, health policy and programming and has a special focus on community health care.
 In her previous position she was Coordinator of Community Hospice Care at Hospice Care Ottawa.

-Jack McCarthy was the Executive Director of the Somerset West Community Health Centre, from 1989 to 2016.
+Jack McCarthy, Board of Directors, Compassionate Ottawa, Vice-Chair, was the Executive Director of the Somerset West Community Health Centre, from 1989 to 2016.
 Passionate about community development, Jack is a former Chair of the National Association of CHCs as well as the Coalition of Community Health and Resource Centres in Ottawa.

-Jim Nininger (Co-Chair and member of the Steering Committee) was President and CEO of the Conference Board of Canada from 1976 to 2001.
+Jim Nininger, Board of Directors, Chair, Compassionate Ottawa, was President and CEO of the Conference Board of Canada from 1976 to 2001.
 He has served on private sector boards, and has been active in a variety of community organizations.

-Monica Patten (Member of the Steering Committee) is the former President and CEO of Community Foundations of Canada.
+Monica Patten, Board of Directors, Compassionate Ottawa, Chair, is the former President and CEO of Community Foundations of Canada.
 She is well known for her leadership in Canada’s voluntary sector.
 She has been actively involved in the development of community philanthropy around the world and has received a number of awards for her work.
 She is member of the Order of Canada.

-Jean-Pierre Soublière served as President, Systemhouse Canada and International.
+Jean-Pierre Soublière, Board of Directors, Compassionate Ottawa, served as President, Systemhouse Canada and International.
 JP is also a past board member of several corporations in the private, public and not-for-profit sector, such as United Way Canada, The Ottawa Hospital, and the Hospice at May Court.